Akshayconqurers/Akshayconqurers/README.md

-Here's a revamped GitHub README for your profile, incorporating your requested changes, removing Kubernetes, adding the new "Code Marathon" project, and reflecting your current learning in MERN Full Stack, React, and Next.js.
-I've kept it creative, concise, and aligned with GitHub README conventions while showcasing your personality and goals.

----

 # 👋 Hey, I'm Akshay Pratap Singh

 **Aspiring Software Engineer** | **MERN** | **Cloud Enthusiast** | **DSA C++** | **Creativity Creator**